-This page explains the terms commonly used by DFPS when conducting background check.
-There are the preferred terms, but each explanation includes a list of "also known as" (AKA) terms that you may hear depending on what sort of background check you need or which DFPS program is helping you.
+This page explains the terms commonly used by DFPS when conducting background checks.
+The terms listed are the preferred terms, but each definition also includes a list of "also known as" (AKA) terms you may hear depending on the type of background check you need or which DFPS program is helping you.
+This page also includes information related to the process or results for each check type.

 - click the term to read the definition -